pekepek/man/README.md

 ## Usage

-if you want to know about Array#shuffle!, call `man` with an Array object and a method name.
+If you want to know about Array#shuffle!, call `man` with an Array object and a method name.

 ```ruby
 man Array.new, :shuffle!